Compensation For Defective IVC Filters

 But, IVC filters do not always work as intended.
 They can become dislodged and puncture organs or blood vessels.
 Individual legs can also break off, causing grievous harm.

 Hundreds of people have been injured by defective IVC filters, and dozens have died.
 Some of the most common defective filters include:

 - Bard G2 filter

 FDA Warns Doctors About IVC Filter Risks

-Given these serious dangers, the FDA has warned doctors about using IVC filters.
+Given these serious dangers, the U.S. Food & Drug Administration (FDA) has warned doctors about using IVC filters.
 In many cases, IVC filters are intended to provide temporary protection against blood clots.
 However, the FDA noted that physicians were often not removing the filters once the risk of embolism had passed.
-The likelihood of a product defect or dangerous side effect grows the longer an IVC filter remains in the body.
+The likelihood of a product defect or dangerous side effect increases the longer an IVC filter remains in the body.